- 1 INTRODUCTION:

 COMPETITORS/ FIRST – MOVER ADVANTAGE:

-Not much of the companies have actually come up with such an idea of growing vegetables organically in self-owned farms and delivering them to the doorstep of direct consumers without employing intermediaries in between.
+Not many companies have come up with such an idea of growing vegetables organically on self-owned farms and delivering them to the doorstep of direct consumers without employing intermediaries in between.
 Thus, having no competitors, our company would have the First Mover Advantage for the above-mentioned set of services.

 First Mover Advantage: